China widens clampdown on overseas listings with pre-IPO review of firms with large user data

 The CAC is seeking public opinion on the proposed rules.

-The notice comes after Chinese authorities launched a probe of ride-hailing giant Didi Global Inc (DIDI.N) for allegedly violating user privacy, just days after its listing in New York. read more
+The notice comes after Chinese authorities launched a probe of ride-hailing giant Didi Global Inc for allegedly violating user privacy, just days after its listing in New York.

 Didi’s shares plunged 20% on news of the probe, and the company said its revenue would be affected.